risc0/risc0/website/api/zkvm/optimization.md

 If you make a function 100x faster (or ∞x faster) but it only takes 1% of your execution time, you'll see less than 1% improvement in performance.
-This is generally referred to as [Amdahl's Law][amdhal], and practically it means you shouldn't waste your time optimizing something that's not the taking a significant portion of execution time.
+This is generally referred to as [Amdahl's Law][amdhal], and practically it means you shouldn't waste your time optimizing something that's not taking a significant portion of execution time.

 ### Measuring by Printing to Console